saimanish2002/options-strat-payoff/README.md

 # Options Strategies Profitability Calculator

 Hey there, welcome to the app!
-Below you will find the walkthrough of the app's functions below along with some tips for users.
+Below you will find the walkthrough of the app's functions along with some tips for users.

 ## 📧 If you find the web-app useful, please connect with me !